Want to listen to more stuff like this? Check out my podcast!

-Most of us have a pretty good idea of what’s good for us and what’s not.
+Most people know what’s good for them and what’s not.

 Don’t believe me?

-Well, to understand the surprising power of the environment, let’s start by reviewing a study conducted by scientists at Columbia University that analyzed organ donors by country.
+To understand the surprising power of the environment, let’s start by reviewing a study conducted by scientists at Columbia University that analyzed organ donors by country.

+If not for meaningful geographical, cultural, or social differences, what could explain this?
 As it happens, the extraordinary discrepancies stemmed from the most ordinary of things: the forms used to recruit donors.

-Furthermore, think about this from the perspective of a politician who wishes to increase organ donation rates in their country.
-Imagine how much time, money, and effort they could spend trying to move the needle with education, incentives, or even coercion, when all they really need to do to obtain near perfect compliance is change a single line of a text in a humdrum government form.
+The way you’re asked a question can dictate your decision on something as personal as what to do with your body when you die.
+Imagine how much time, money, and effort politicians might spend trying to increase organ donation rates with education, incentives, or even coercion, when all they need to do to reach nearly perfect compliance is change a single line of text in a humdrum government form.

 “In most cases, the majority of people choose the default option to which they were assigned.”

 In their bestselling 2009 book Nudge, Richard Thaler and Cass Sunstein referred to this as “choice architecture,” and they believe powerful organizations like corporations and governments can—and should—help create environments that incline us toward personally and socially responsible behaviors.
 A “soft paternalism,” if you will.